phiresky/blog/posts/2021/hosting-sqlite-databases-on-github-pages.md

 hidden: true
 ---

-I was writing [a tiny website to display statistics of how much sponsored content a Youtube creator has over time](https://phiresky.github.io/youtube-sponsorship-stats/?uploader=Adam+Ragusea) when I noticed that I often write a small tool as a website that queries some data from a database and then displays it in a graph, a table, or similar.
+I was writing [a tiny website to display statistics of how much sponsored content a Youtube creator has over time](https://phiresky.github.io/youtube-sponsorship-stats/?uploader=Adam+Ragusea){target="\_blank"} when I noticed that I often write a small tool as a website that queries some data from a database and then displays it in a graph, a table, or similar.
 But if you want to use a database, you either need to write a backend (which you then need to host forever) or download the whole dataset into the browser (which is not so great when the dataset is more than 10MB).

-In the past when I've used a backend server for these small side projects at some point some API goes down or a key expires or I forget about the backend and stop paying for whatever VPS it was on.
-Then when I revisit it years later, I'm annoyed that it's gone and curse myself for relying on some external service (or myself caring over a longer period of time).
+In the past when I've used a backend server for these small side projects at some point some external API goes down or a key wexpires or I forget about the backend and stop paying for whatever VPS it was on.
+Then when I revisit it years later, I'm annoyed that it's gone and curse myself for relying on an external service (or myself caring over a longer period of time).

 Hosting a static website is much easier than a backend server - there's many free and reliable options (like GitHub, GitLab Pages, Netlify, etc), and it scales to basically infinity without any effort.

-So I wrote a tool to be able to use an SQL database in a statically hosted website!
+So I wrote a tool to be able to use a real SQL database in a statically hosted website!

-Here's a demo using the [World Development Indicators dataset](https://github.com/phiresky/world-development-indicators-sqlite/) - a dataset with 6 tables and over 8 million rows (600MByte total).
+Here's a demo using the [World Development Indicators dataset](https://github.com/phiresky/world-development-indicators-sqlite/){target="\_blank"} - a dataset with 6 tables and over 8 million rows (600MByte total).

 ```{.sqlite-httpvfs-demo .autorun .diffstat}
 select country_code, long_name from wdi_country limit 3;